University of Iowa vs University of Kansas

 The Financial Comparison

-University of Iowa and University of Kansas are closely matched on financial return.
-University of Iowa scores 76/100 while University of Kansas scores 76/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: University of Iowa and University of Kansas come out about even on financial return.
+University of Iowa scores 76/100 and University of Kansas scores 76/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, University of Iowa graduates earn a median of $64,762 compared to $61,945 at University of Kansas.
-The payback period is 7.7 years at University of Iowa versus 7.9 years at University of Kansas.
+Then look at what that buys.
+Ten years after enrollment, University of Iowa graduates earn a median $64,762 against $61,945 at University of Kansas.
+The cost earns itself back in 7.7 years at University of Iowa and 7.9 years at University of Kansas.

-Graduates leave University of Kansas with a median $21,000 in debt versus $22,500 at University of Iowa.
-The debt-to-earnings ratios are 0.47 and 0.47 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Kansas owing a median $21,000 versus $22,500 at University of Iowa.
+Their debt-to-earnings ratios are 0.47 and 0.47 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers